ABOUT LUMP CHARCOAL

 For all other non-taxable entities, please send whatever official paperwork you have stating why you are non-taxable.

 For bulk quanities, yes, if you are a business.
 We are centrally located (in St. Louis, Missouri) with the capability to ship via any common carrier.
 We compare rates from several local carriers and 3PL’s to find the lowest available cost for shipping to your location.

-Rockwood ships in 20-lbs bags with 30 bags to a pallet.
+Rockwood ships in 20-lbs bags with 30 bags to a pallet, or 10# bags with 64 to a pallet.
 When requesting a quote, please include the destination ZIP code, # of pallets, and any special handling (e.g. lift gate service.)
 We do NOT ship to residential addresses, nor allow “hold at depot” shipments.

 If you are interested in individual bags, please visit our Where to Buy Online page.